replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 In the interest of being able to work on this quickly without breaking existing use-cases, a new `troubleshoot` command should be created.
 Utilizing cobra and viper best practices from the cobra.dev docs.

-sbctl should be migrated to the troubleshoot repository in a "lift and shift" operation to start with, allowing for it's methods and functions to be called by the new `troubleshoot` command
+sbctl should be migrated to the troubleshoot repository in a "lift and shift" operation to start with, allowing for it's methods and functions to be called by the new `troubleshoot` command.

 ### Public APIs

-The existing package entrypoint we use from the support-bundle command is supportbundle.CollectSupportBundleFromSpec() which is an end-to-end function that runs collectors, redactors and then analysis.
+The existing package entrypoint we use from the support-bundle command is `supportbundle.CollectSupportBundleFromSpec()` which is an end-to-end function that runs collectors, redactors and then analysis.

 The Consolidated cli should be responsible for handling the end-to-end running of this process in the `cmd` leaving the importable `pkg` free to focus on defining the individual collect, redact analyze steps.